Katip Sumat uprising: Background

-Katip Sumat, a Cambodian Cham khaṭīb that had been studied Islam in Kelantan, Malay Peninsula, was outraged hearing the news that Champa was annexed by the Hue court in 1832 and Vietnamese oppressive rules over the old Panduranga.
-Cham sources did not assert a specific biography for Sumat whether was he actually a cleric or a religious student.
+Katip Sumat, a Cambodian Cham khaṭīb who had studied Islam in Kelantan, Malay Peninsula, was outraged upon hearing the news that Champa had been annexed by the Hue court in 1832 and that the Vietnamese were oppressive rules over the old Panduranga.
+Cham sources did not assert a specific biography for Sumat, so it is unclear whether he was actually a cleric or only a religious student.
 He left Kelantan and returned to Cambodia in early 1833, which at the time was in a state of anarchy and being occupied by Vietnam.
-Sumat assembled his follower bands, mostly made up of Cambodian Chams and Malays secretly crossed into Panduranga, at first, to organize an uprising against the Hue court and reclaim Cham independence.
-However his plan was compromised shortly after when a Cham Hindu official named Po Kabait Thuac, because of fearing retaliation, reported Sumat's potential uprising to the Vietnamese court.
-In response, Minh Mang immediately asked all alleged Cham supporters of katip Sumat to be arrested, but it turned out to be poor intelligence gathering of the Hue court, in which later all suspects were released and Thuac was executed by the Vietnamese court for "making false accusation."
+Sumat assembled his followers, mostly made up of Cambodian Chams and Malays secretly crossed into Panduranga, to organize an uprising against the Hue court and reclaim Cham independence.
+However his plan was compromised shortly after when a Cham Hindu official named Po Kabait Thuac, fearing retaliation, reported Sumat's potential uprising to the Vietnamese court.
+In response, Minh Mang immediately asked all alleged Cham supporters of Katip Sumat to be arrested, but it turned out to be poor intelligence gathering of the Hue court, in which later all suspects were released and Thuac was executed by the Vietnamese court for "making false accusation."

-Nevertheless, Sumat was frustrating and distrusted "some of Cham gentlemen are betraying him," and he intended to give up the movement in reluctance.
+Nevertheless, Sumat was frustrating and thought that "some of Cham gentlemen are betraying him," and he intended to give up the movement in reluctance.
 But his supporters tried to convince him to continue taking lead in the uprising.
-Finally, the katip agreed to renew the movement, but took a more radical Islamist path over the original national liberation goal, under Islamic banner.
+Finally, the katip agreed to renew the movement, but took a more radical Islamist path over the original national liberation goal, under an Islamic banner.

-To prepare for the uprising, katip Sumat gathered his followers on a cinder-core mount called Aih Amrak in Đồng Nai province as his sang masjid operational base, preaching the Qur'an and disseminating Islamism, coalescing Muslims from various backgrounds.
-Then, Sumat sent his followers to the Central Highlands to teach Islam among Churu and Jarai villagers and recruiting more fighters, demanded his followers "absolute loyalty to Allah and Islam."
+To prepare for the uprising, katip Sumat gathered his followers on a cinder-core mount called Aih Amrak in Đồng Nai province as his sang masjid operational base, preaching the Qur'an and disseminating Islamism, gathering Muslims from various backgrounds.
+Then, Sumat sent his followers to the Central Highlands to teach Islam among Churu and Jarai villagers and recruit more fighters, demanding from his followers "absolute loyalty to Allah and Islam."
 His forces also murdered and kidnapped Cham Bani leaders who spoke against his radical propagation of Islam.